Reyleth/T1A2-Portfolio/README.md

 ![Hero image](./docs/imgs/hero_image.png)

-The home page is used as an overview displaying a large "hero section" as soon as it is loaded that jumps to the chase and introduces myself with an image, my name and who I am.
+The home page is used as an overview displaying a large "hero section" component as soon as it is loaded that jumps to the chase and introduces myself with an image, my name and who I am.
 I designed this to be simple yet bold and stand out to viewers entering the page.
 On mobile devices the profile picture will dissapear to give more space for the text to be prominent.

 ![About Me image](./docs/imgs/about_me_image.png)